Red Light Therapy and Hair Growth

-A study conducted in Korea in 2019 determined the safety and efficacy of red light therapy in the treatment of alopecia.
+A study conducted in Korea published in 2020 determined the safety and efficacy of red light therapy in the treatment of alopecia.
 The results of meta-analysis showed that red light therapy has an efficacy on alopecia.
 Moreover, there were no serious side effects or adverse effects observed.

 In 2013, years before these confirmatory studies, a pioneering study researched on the safety and physiologic effects of red light therapy on males with androgenic alopecia.
 Results showed that red light therapy of the scalp at 655 nanometers significantly improved hair counts in males with androgenetic alopecia.

 A similar study was conducted, this time to female subjects, in 2014.
 Results have shown that red light therapy of the scalp at 655 nanometers significantly improved hair counts in women with androgenetic alopecia at a rate similar to that observed in males using the same parameters.